MHFerdous/Meeting-Scheduler-Hackathon/README.md

    - Guests: Search, book, and manage their schedules effortlessly.

 5. **Enhance User Experience**
-   - Intuitive, responsive, and timezone-aware interface.
+   - Responsive, and timezone-aware interface.
    - Real-time notifications for booking confirmations, updates, and reminders.

 6. **Facilitate Collaboration**